FortinLab/statMatrixNeuralAnalysis/README.md

 **************************************************************
 # Overview of the statMatrix
 **************************************************************
-The statMatrix data structure is a standard data matrix structure developed in the Fortin Lab.
-It was designed to contain the neural and behavioral data from an experimental session.
-Each file contains two workspace variables.
-The statMatrix data structure, an NxM double matrix consisting of N rows corresponding to each LFP time sample and M columnns corresponding to different information sources.
-The second variable is the statMatrixColIDs which is a 1xM cell vector containing strings indicating the identity of each column.
-The columns of the statMatrix is generally organized as follows:
+The statMatrix data structure is a standard data matrix structure used by the Fortin Lab.
+It was designed to provide a standard organization for both neural and behavioral data derived from experimental sessions.
+Each file contains two workspace variables, 1) the main data structure and 2) column identifiers for the main data structure.
+The main data structure consists of an NxM double matrix consisting of N rows, determined by the sample rate of the LFP signal for the recording session (standard = 1kHz), and M columnns corresponding to different information sources.
+For each recording session a separate statMatrix file is produced for each recording source, i.e. tetrode as well as a separate file with containing the behavior data from the session.

-Column Order
+Data Source (statMatrix & statMatrixColIDs) Column Order:
 (Note: index value may vary across files/experiments, numbers here reflect general order, not necessarily the corresponding index in the matrix):
 1) Timebin: Timestamps pulled from the LFP trace
 2) LFP Data: Multiple columns consisting of the Raw LFP trace as well as bandpass filtered traces for band-specific analysis.
 Each frequency range contains two columns, one indicating the voltage value for that trace e.g. "_RAW" or "_Theta" as well as a column of phase values appended with *"_HilbVals," e.g. "_RAW_HilbVals"* or *"_Theta_HilbVals."* (*See [below](https://github.com/FortinLab/statMatrixNeuralAnalysis/blob/master/README.md#statmatrix-behavior-columns-organization)*)
-3) Unit Data: Logical column vector (there shouldn't be any 2s...) indicating individual unit spiking activity.
+3) Unit Data: Logical vector (there shouldn't be any 2s...) indicating individual unit spiking activity.
 1s indicate if the unit spiked during that time bin.

-4) Behavior Data: Mostly logical vectors indicating when behavioral events occurred during the session. (*Specifics for different experimental conditions should be added below*)
+Behavior Events (behavMatrix & behavMatrixColIDs) Column Order:
+1) Timebin: Identical to the timebin column in the data source
+2) Odor
 ***********************************************************
 # Creating the statMatrix
 ***********************************************************